 Place a cutting board on the counter and set 2 wooden spoons with flat 1/4" handles on it.
 Put a potato between the spoons and tuck them in tight on each side.
 Using a large chopping knife, create 1/4" slices (no bigger but can go smaller if you like) in the potatoes from top down to the spoons.
 Set aside and cut 2nd potato.

-Using a basting brush, brush the butter down into each slice of both potatoes.
+Using a basting brush, brush the butter and garlic down into each slice of both potatoes.
 Be gentle as you don't want to break the potato apart.
 Then brush the tops of both potatoes.
 Use about 1T butter per potato.
 Set aside the last 1T to brush the tops of the potatoes mid-cooking.
 Place the potatoes in your air fryer leaving a tiny bit of space between them if you can.

 Note - in case you didn't read the note above, if you use the longer cooking time for a softer potato, don't add the Parmesan until the last 10-15 minutes.
 20 minutes is just too long.